 - You may also bring your recyclables to the Recycle Depot.
 You must present proof of residency if requested.

-- Cardboard (no pizza boxes), paperboard (cereal and tissue boxes, etc.), magazines and newspapers (including glossy pages), phone books, paper junk mail, soft cover books, all office paper (no blueprints)
+- Cardboard, paperboard (cereal and tissue boxes, etc.), magazines and newspapers (including glossy pages), phone books, paper junk mail, soft cover books, all office paper (no blueprints)

 - Pies plates, trays, foil, metal cans (tin, steel, or aluminum)

 - Stiff plastic containers and plastic bottles (#1‐5 and #7)

 - Plastic bags (plastic grocery bags can be recycled at most supermarkets)